-The new Bertha BRITDOC Fund for Journalism is an international film fund dedicated to supporting long form feature documentaries of a journalistic nature.
+The Bertha BRITDOC Fund for Journalism is an international film fund dedicated to supporting long form feature documentaries of a journalistic nature.

 We are looking for films that break the important stories of our time, expose injustice, bring attention to unreported issues and cameras into regions previously unseen.

-This new fund recognises such films are often delicate and protracted, making them difficult to fund.
+This fund recognises such films are often delicate and protracted, making them difficult to fund.
 With a mission to enable in-depth analysis of issues through long-form investigative filmmaking, we are particularly looking to work with filmmakers with a journalistic background or those who are collaborating with journalists.

 It is key that the journalistic intent is embedded within the film itself rather than the film simply being about a journalist or journalistic institution.